Ghelar, Romania – 1942

 Two years later I moved to acrylics and tried spontaneous imaginary composition.
 A visit to Puget Sound’s Jones Island enabled me to discover unusual beautiful rocks that triggered a series of paintings.
 Later I found a good source of inspiration in stumps and bark, observed while hiking.
 Painting them, I proved to myself that nature is the best teacher.
 Later, a fascination with “energy” got hold of me, and I began painting around that concept.

-While working I learned that I am mostly attracted to expressing myself spontaneously, to develop and mature my ideas directly on canvas, without prior sketches.
-The more bold and uninhibited I start, the more gates I unlock for imagination to flourish and bring out details.
-The result, most of the time, is abstracted with an organic touch.
-I was, and still am, fascinated by the way the creative process works; the way it extracts information from my background, and expresses itself through intuition – like coming from nowhere.
+I was attracted to abstract art, but I understood that I could not jump directly into it.
+I needed to grow as an artist in order to approach it.
+I dreamed about painting in an abstracted painterly style, but that did not come easily to fruition.
+It came easier to have a stylized, decorative, design style, somehow colder and rigid, determined by my early construction, decorative studies.
+This approach did not satisfy me.
+I learned that I am attracted to express myself spontaneously, to develop my ideas directly on canvas, without prior sketches.
+The more uninhibited I start, the more doors I unlock for imagination to flourish.
+Most of the time, the result is abstracted with an organic touch.
+I am still fascinated by the way the creative process works; the way it extracts information from my background, and expresses through intuition – like coming from nowhere.
 I am an intuitive painter, more feeling than imagining what I want to say.